davidsims9t/hapi-sequelize-crud2/README.md

 });
 ```

-Include a default configuration to apply to all routes in a controller by setting the `*` key.
-Apply only to all association routes by setting `associations.*`.
-To set a default controller,
-include a `_default.js` file in your controllers file path.

 ## Provide Already Retrieved Model
 Have you already queried for and retrieved the model instance (or parent instance for association
 routes) earlier in your pre-handler cycle?
 You can provide this to the plugin by assigning the
-`request.pre.model` property to your request object and it will not execute the find query.
+`request.pre.model` key to your request object and it will not execute the find query.

 ## Dynamic Scope Limiting
 Need to assign a scope based on ACL or other pre-handler results?
 Assign the `request.pre.scope` key